tongong/ramajs/README.md

 **rama.js** also provides some other functions not directly related to iframes, to make web scripting easier:

 #### rama.loadjs(url)
 Creates a new script tag with the specified url.
-Usefull for loading external libraries.
+Useful for loading external libraries.

 ```javascript
 rama.loadjs("https://cdn.jsdelivr.net/gh/davidshimjs/qrcodejs/qrcode.min.js");